 Grilled Teriyaki Chicken Pineapple Kabobs

-- 6 skewers metal or wood
+- skewers metal or wood

-- 1 pound chicken breast 1-inch cubed
+- 1 pound chicken breast chopped in 1-inch cube

-- ⅓ cup teriyaki sauce *see notes
+- ⅓ cup teriyaki sauce of choice

 - 1 cup fresh pineapple 1-inch cubed or sliced